James Watkins: Hope & Humor

 Christmas brings hope in a hand basket

 It’s so easy to believe “the world is going to hell in a hand basket.”
-Just click on your favorite news site for the evidence du jour: the deadly pandemic, parisan politics, racial injustice and violence, domestic abuse, natural disasters . . .
+Just click on your favorite news site for the evidence du jour: the deadly pandemic, partisan politics, racial injustice and violence, domestic abuse, natural disasters . . .

 But before you throw your hands up in despair, keep in mind that Christianity flourished during the Roman occupation of Palestine under leaders such as Nero.
 The Romans would make our culture look like a Sunday school picnic.